Adrigorithm/EmojsonBot/README.md

 - `docker build -t adrigorithm/emojson-bot`
 - `docker run --name emojson-bot -e BOT_TOKEN=YourBotTokenHere -e DEV_ID=135081249017430016 adrigorithm/emojson-bot`

-Note that in `docker build -t adrigorithm/emojson-bot`, the value for -t doesn't much matter, but it should be in the format <author>/<imagename> and eventually a tag after that.
+Note that in `docker build -t adrigorithm/emojson-bot`, the value for `-t` doesn't much matter, but it should be in the format author/imagename and eventually a tag after that.
 In `docker run --name emojson-bot -e BOT_TOKEN=YourBotTokenHere -e DEV_ID=135081249017430016 adrigorithm/emojson-bot` the DEV_ID environment variable is not needed as it does not do anything, it is perhaps for testing purposes in the future.

 ### Without docker
 If you don't want to use docker you can reverse engineer the Dockerfile and manually do the steps, it shoudl be easy :^)